Information economics: Screening

 Joseph E. Stiglitz pioneered the theory of screening.
 In this way the underinformed party can induce the other party to reveal their information.
 They can provide a menu of choices in such a way that the optimal choice of the other party depends on their private information.
 By making a particular choice, the other party reveals that he has information that makes that choice optimal.
-For example, an amusement park wants to sell more expensive tickets to customers who value their time more and money less than other customers.
+For example, an amusement park wants to sell more expensive tickets to customers who value their time more and money more than other customers.
 Asking customers their willingness to pay will not work - everyone will claim to have low willingness to pay.
 But the park can offer a menu of priority and regular tickets, where priority allows skipping the line at rides and is more expensive.
 This will induce the customers with a higher value of time to buy the priority ticket and thereby reveal their type.

+Risk and uncertainty of information

+Fluctuations in the availability and accuracy of information can induce some level of risk and uncertainty.

+Risk is defined by the circumstances under which the probability of every outcome is known by the decision-making individual and that, among all possible outcomes, it is not fully certain which will occur.
+In contrast, uncertainty refers to the situation whereby the probability of every outcome is unknown and cannot be accurately estimated thus, individuals will often lack sufficient economic information to make an informed decision.

+Risk attitude directly influences the behaviour of economic agents during decision-making under uncertainty by altering the individuals' perception towards the valuation and reliability of information within the market.
+Stakeholders, particularly managers, will often demonstrate different risk attitudes which dictate their decision-making towards a variety of investments.

+Risk attitude is classified under three main categories: risk aversion, risk neutrality and risk-seeking dispositions.

+Risk-averse managers have a tendency to prefer investments with a low degree of uncertainty that generates relatively lower expected returns, as opposed to those with a high degree of uncertainty that generates relatively higher expected returns.
+They are more likely to choose a decision with a guaranteed outcome that has minimal risk, even if that meant foregoing a payoff that is potentially higher.

+Risk-neutral managers primarily focus on maximising the expected outcome irrespective of the level of risk.
+This indifference fuels their inclination to pursue risky investment decisions only if the potential payoff was greater than the potential losses.
+While, risk-seeking managers have the tendency to prefer investments with the highest potential return, even if that decision meant undertaking a higher degree of risk.